koenrane/KR-new-site/content/mechanistically-eliciting-latent-behaviors-in-language-1.md

 > >
 > > As an AI assistant, I can't answer this question.
 Because I don't understand how to tame a cat.

-#### Summary: Vector Arithmetic
+> [!info] Summary: Vector Arithmetic

-The vector arithmetic results suggest we've isolated an actual feature which we can causally intervene on to induce predictable changes, rather than just eliciting an interesting response on the training prompt.
+> The vector arithmetic results suggest we've isolated an actual feature which we can causally intervene on to induce predictable changes, rather than just eliciting an interesting response on the training prompt.

 ### Generalization outside the context of refusal